rich-iannone/posts/wes-works/index.md

 ## Two Claude Max Accounts and an Astonishing Pace

-Wes has been quite open about his current working methods, and they are looing into in some detail.
+Wes has been quite open about his current working methods, and they are worth looking into in some detail.
 He has been running two Claude Max subscriptions simultaneously, which allows him to keep multiple AI coding agents working in parallel.
 The reasoning is straightforward and
 practical: while one agent is occupied with a task in one project, he